salesforce/policy_sentry/README.md

 # Initialize the policy_sentry config folder and create the IAM database tables.
 policy_sentry initialize

-# Analyze a policy FILE to determine actions with "Permissions Management" access levels
+# Analyze a single IAM policy FILE
-policy_sentry analyze-iam-policy --from-access-level permissions-management --policy examples/analyze/wildcards.json
+policy_sentry analyze policy-file --policy examples/explicit-actions.json

 # Download customer managed IAM policies from a live account under 'default' profile.
 By default, it looks for policies that are 1. in use and 2. customer managed
 policy_sentry download-policies # this will download to ~/.policy_sentry/accountid/customer-managed/.json